-PART 3 CONTRACT TIME
+CONTRACT TIME PART 3

-If the Bid is accepted, we will:

-A. Complete the work in manner consistent to meet the requirements of the schedule () consecutive calendar days from the date established as the Date of Commencement in the Notice to Proceed. В. Contractor has examined the Schedule included in these documents and takes no exception, or records the following exceptions:

-PART 4 CONTRACTOR'S FEES FOR CHANGES IN THE WORK

-Lump Sum of Time and Materials Changes: We the undersigned bidder agree that the following percentages for overhead and profit shall be added to job costs for the net amount of work added to or deleted from the contract by written lump sum or time and material change orders recommended by the Engineer and approved by the Owner:
+If the Bid is accepted, we will: A. Complete the work in manner consistent to meet the requirements of the schedule () consecutive calendar days from the date established as the Date of Commencement in the Notice to Proceed. В. Contractor has examined the Schedule included in these documents and takes no exception, or records the following exceptions: PART CONTRACTOR'S FEES FOR CHANGES IN THE WORK the fol Sum of Time and Materials Changes: We the undersigned bidder agree that lowing percentages for overhead and profit shall be added to job costs for the count of work added to or deleted from the contract by written lump sum or and material change orders recommended by the Engineer and approved by the contract by written lump sum or the contract by writt Add to net extra for job costs for additional work performed by: wn forces 12% abcontractor 5% (including assigned subcontractors) Insurance, bond, and taxes are considered as job cost items and are not ed in the percentages listed above.
+PART 5 ADDENDA Docum ollowing Addenda have been received.
+The modifications to the Bid nents noted therein have been considered and all costs thereto are included in d Sum.
+Adden dum # Dated Adden dum # Dated Adden dum # Dated PART 6 SUBCONTRACTORS A. The following work will be performed (or provided) by the Subcontractors we have indicated below:

-A 114 , , • 1 C 11'4' 1 1 C 11 Add to net extra tor 10h costs tor additional work performed b v. rua to not CAHH IOI Job Costs ioi additionai WOIK periorinea o у.

-Our own forces 12%

-Our subcontractor 5% (including assigned subcontractors)

-Note: Insurance, bond, and taxes are considered as job cost items and are not included in the percentages listed above.

-PART 5 ADDENDA

-The following Addenda have been received.
-The modifications to the Bid Documents noted therein have been considered and all costs thereto are included in the Bid Sum.

-Addendum # Dated

-Addendum # Dated

-Addendum # Dated

-PART 6 SUBCONTRACTORS

-A. The following work will be performed (or provided) by the Subcontractors we have indicated below:

-Name of Subcontractor Wo rk Performed
+Name of Subcontractor Work Performed

 1

 2

 3

 4

-B. We understand, and hereby agree, that we are obligated to use the indicated subcontractors, unless prior written permission to change has been obtained from the Owner.
+В. We understand, and hereby agree, that we are obtained subcontractors, unless prior written perbeen obtained from the Owner.

 PART 7 RELATED WORK EXPERIENCE

-List a minimum of three jobs of similar type and scope performed in the last five years:
+List a mir years: nimum of three jobs of similar type and scope perf ormed in the last five

 1. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 2. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 3. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 PART 8 BID FORM ADDITION

+Apprenticeship and Training Certification

-In accordato be perference and at the shall have provided from program so in which the sub-contrate be subcontrated. ceship and Training Certification and with the Illinois Procurement Code, the Bidder certifies that the work formed by it and/or its subcontractors shall, at the time of such bid opening time of the performance of work pursuant to the terms of this Contract, a participated in the approved apprenticeship and training programs as for above.
-The bidder shall list, in the space below, the official name of the ponsor holding the certificate of registration or all types of work or crafts the bidder is a participant and that will be performed by the bidder and its actor's employees.
-Work that will be sub-contracted shall be indicated to tracted work as provided for herein.
-Failure to list required information at in disqualification of bid.
+In accordance with the Illinois Procurement Code, the Bidder certifies that the work to be performed by it and/or its subcontractors shall, at the time of such bid opening and at the time of the performance of work pursuant to the terms of this Contract, shall have participated in the approved apprenticeship and training programs as provided for above.
+The bidder shall list, in the space below, the official name of the program sponsor holding the certificate of registration or all types of work or crafts in which the bidder is a participant and that will be performed by the bidder and its sub-contractor's employees.
+Work that will be sub-contracted shall be indicated to be subcontracted work as provided for herein.
+Failure to list required information may result in disqualification of bid.